-The final benchmark shown in Table 3 covers a wide spectrum of Java programs, including popular libraries, web applications, development and testing frameworks, and desktop applications.
+The final benchmark in Table 3 covers a wide spectrum of Java programs, including popular libraries, web applications, development frameworks, and desktop applications.
 Table 2 summarizes the statistics for those 26 benchmark programs.
-All are popular GitHub projects with a median of 2,000 stars, where the average number of test cases and external library dependencies are 237 and 15 respectively.
+All are popular GitHub projects with a median of 2,000 stars.
+The average number of test cases and external library dependencies are 237 and 15 respectively.
 The total size of the projects (inclusive of library dependencies) range from 30KB to 112MB with a median of 3MB.
-Cobertura [1] reports 34.1% statement coverage by their existing tests, which we use for assessing behavior preservation after debloating.